 Effects of LSD

-An intimate look at the subjective effects of LSD and its wide-ranging therapeutic potential
+An intimate look at the subjective effects of LSD and its potential therapeutic utility.

-LSD’s extraordinary psychological properties had a strong influence on psychology and psychiatry in the ‘50s and ‘60s, but mainstream popularity, increasing recreational use, association with the counterculture movement, and media manipulation provoked the drugs being made illegal in the United States in 1968.
+Nevertheless, the discovery of LSD had a strong influence on psychology and psychiatry during that time, but mainstream popularity, increasing recreational use, association with the counterculture movement, and media manipulation provoked the drug’s being made illegal in the United States in 1968.

 The Subjective Effects of LSD